N95 vs FFP3 & FFP2 masks – what’s the difference?

 USA.
 The most commonly discussed respirator type is N95.
 This is an American standard managed by NIOSH – part of the Center for Disease Control (CDC).

-Europe uses two different standards.
-The “filtering face piece” score (FFP) comes from EN standard 149:2001.
-Then EN 143 standard covers P1/P2/P3 ratings.
-Both standards are maintained by CEN (European Committee for Standardization).
+Europe uses a different standard.
+The “filtering face piece” score (FFP) comes from EN standard 149:2001, maintained by CEN (European Committee for Standardisation).

 The Filtration Performance